 Religious Education is an important part of the curriculum at Charlotte House.

-Throughout Key Stages 1 and 2 all girls are taught RE in specially designated timetabled lessons.
+Throughout Pre-Prep and Prep all girls are taught RE in specially designated timetabled lessons.
 The teaching is whole class and involves both group and individual work.
-Particular emphasis is given to discussion work in Forms V and VI.
+Particular emphasis is given to discussion work in Form V and VI.

 We use a variety of resources to enhance their learning: artefacts, text books, visiting speakers and the internet when researching.
 The girls are also given the opportunity to visit places of worship.
-This approach enables them to learn about and from religions.
-We also encourage the girls to share their religious festivals with each other and features of these are frequently discussed in our assemblies.
+We welcome speakers and parent helpers from a range of faiths into school to teach the girls about their religion.
+We also encourage the girls to share their religious festivals and traditions with each other and features of these are frequently discussed in our assemblies.
 During our collective worship we also encourage quiet reflection.